 - Offshore wind farms do not interfere with land use

 - Offshore wind could even benefit marine ecosystems.
 In fact, studies indicate that offshore wind farms protect sea life by restricting access to certain waters and increasing artificial habitats

-Overall, wind turbines, regardless of their location (onshore vs offshore), are quick to install, especially when compared to other energy sources.
-Having proven itself as a key player in providing energy to the public, wind energy will continue to be an integral part of the energy conversation for as long as the wind blows.
+Whether wind turbines are onshore or offshore, they are quick to install, especially when compared to other energy sources.
+Wind energy has proven itself as a key player in providing energy to the public.
+It will continue to be an integral part of the energy conversation for as long as there is an argument on onshore vs offshore wind turbines.
 As wind power becomes an increasingly popular renewable energy source, researchers anticipate significant improvements in both onshore and offshore wind technology.

-If you’re curious about how you can support the wind industry, then you may want to speak to one of our representatives about our Kiwi Clean + Wind REC electricity plan, which matches 100% of your energy usage with Green-e Certified Renewable Energy Certificates sourced from national wind.
-Give us a call today at 1.888.812.2284.
+If you’re curious about how you can support the wind industry, then you may want to speak to one of our representatives about our enrolling in an electricity plan or give us a call today at 1.888.812.2284.